Why we work on extractives

 We recognise that minerals will still need to be mined, even in a fully renewable age.
 However, we urge that any extractive activity must be conducted in an environmentally and socially responsible way, causing the least possible damage.

-Although oil and gas will play a role in the transition period to renewables, it is recognised that 80% of the world’s fossil fuels must now stay underground to ensure the mitigation of the worst climate effects.
+Although gas and to a lesser extent oil will play a role in the transition period to renewables, it is recognised that 80% of the world’s fossil fuels must now stay underground to ensure the mitigation of the worst climate effects.

 By 2050, we believe that humanity’s global footprint must stay within the Earth’s capacity to sustain life.